- Entertainment and Media»

 Original Theatrical Trailer (1982)

-Deckard visits the Tyrell Corporation headquarters to get information on the group from the Replicants' inventor, Dr. Eldon Tyrell, and also meets his mysterious assistant Rachael (Sean Young).
-During Deckard's questioning, Tyrell confidentially reveals that Rachael is also a Replicant, although even she doesn't know it, thanks to advanced "memory implants" programmed into her genetic structure which lead her to believe she is indeed human.
+Deckard visits the Tyrell Corporation headquarters to get information on the escapees from their inventor, Dr. Eldon Tyrell, and also meets his mysterious assistant Rachael (Sean Young).
+During Deckard's questioning, Tyrell confidentially reveals that Rachael is also a Replicant, although even she doesn't know it, thanks to advanced "memory implants" programmed into her genetic structure.
 Deckard is later visited by Rachael at his run down apartment, where he drunkenly reveals the secret to her.
 Needless to say, she's less than thrilled by this revelation and runs off sobbing into the streets.
 Deckard begins pounding the pavement searching for the rogue androids, eventually "airing out" the first of the group - Zhora (Joanna Cassidy), a female working as an exotic dancer - after an extended chase through the crowded L.A. streets.
 When Deckard's police captain arrives on the scene, he informs Deckard that Rachael has now been added to the "retirement" list as she's disappeared.
-All the commotion attracts the attention of the escapees' leader, Roy Batty (an ice cold Rutger Hauer, in his career making performance) and his goon Leon (Brion James), who is sent to kill Deckard.
+All the commotion attracts the attention of the escapees' leader, Roy Batty (an ice cold Rutger Hauer, in a career making performance) and his goon Leon (Brion James), who is sent to kill Deckard.
 Rachael saves Deckard from Leon at the last second (two down, two to go!), which earns her a pass from Deckard after an awkward love scene (when she asks him "If I run, will you hunt me?" he replies "No...but someone else will").

 "The Final Cut" Trailer (2007)